OpenNebula/docs/source/deployment_guide/containerized_deployment/reference.rst

 |                                                 |                                         |                         | ``sunstone``                       |                                                                                                     |
 +-------------------------------------------------+-----------------------------------------+-------------------------+------------------------------------+-----------------------------------------------------------------------------------------------------+

-.. [*] These volume names and mountpoints are recommended to use - the very same are utilized in the referential :ref:`docker-compose deployment <deploy_multiple_containers>`.
+.. [*] These volume names and mountpoints are recommended to use - the very same are utilized in the referential :ref:`docker-compose deployment <container_deploy_multi>`.
 .. [*] Please note that ``opennebula_oneadmin_ssh_copyback`` volume is mounted to ``/var/lib/one/.ssh`` in ``sshd`` service!

 .. note::